veradefi/paychain/README.md

 `Client does not support authentication protocol requested by server; consider upgrading MySQL client`
 Solution:
     - ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'
-## Building Project
-    - The source code is in ES6 syntax.
-To convert it into ES5 format, it needs to be build.
-    - To build project, run `npm run build` command.
-This command makes sure that all changes in src folder are copied over to /dist folder (main executable folder).
-    - Without building, changes in src folder would not take affect

 # PM2(Recommended Process Manager)
     - pm2 is a good process manager which has been used for this project